Why Invest in Volunteer Engagement?

 In contrast, the poor stewardship of this energy resource often had a negative impact on all facets of an organization’s work.
 The leadership often considered volunteers “nice but not necessary”, and therefore not worthy of investing resources in their recruitment, nurture and retention.

 Many funders understand the immense value of community volunteers, and the importance of a solid infrastructure, but fail to appreciate the skills, planning and support needed to harness their full potential.
 As a result of this disconnect there is a reluctance to provide the financial support necessary.
 In asking ourselves the question, “How can we achieve a greater yield on the dollars and efforts we are already investing in the sector?” we determined to focus our attention and funding on supporting organizations in building a culture and infrastructure in order to partner with their volunteers in accomplishing their mission.

-Our Foundation has spent the last five years deeply invested in the creation and leadership of the Pikes Peak Volunteer Engagement Initiative.
+Our Foundation has spent the last decade deeply invested in the creation and leadership of the Pikes Peak Volunteer Engagement Initiative.
 The result is a body of work that describes a model for funder involvement and support.
 It also demonstrates the potential for a dramatic return on their investment, not only in individual programs, but in organizational sustainability, mission accomplishment and community strengthening.

 In transitioning the leadership of our local work to the Colorado Nonprofit Association of the Pikes Peak Region (formerly the Center for Nonprofit Excellence, we are now able to focus on the creation of a wide range of informative resources for national distribution to funders and nonprofit organizations.

 The field of Volunteer Engagement has been built on the shoulders of those who have championed this immense effort.
 Thanks to these and other pioneers: Harriet Naylor, Marlene Wilson, Betty Stallings, Susan Ellis, Sara Jane Rehnborg, Jill Freidman Fixler and Jackie Norris.